444sofiane/DBeaverWorkshop/README.md

 4. **Import Data From Excel**
     Save the provided data in a CSV file format.
 In DBeaver:

-    Right-click on the "Sales" table within the "SampleData" database.
+    Right-click on the "Sales" table within the "Sales" database.
     Choose "Table Data > Import Data from File."
     Select the CSV file containing the data and follow the wizard to map the columns and import the data into the "Sales" table.